-We must receive your Certificate of Title and Request for Advance (the "Certificate") at least six working days before completion.
 The advance monies will be sent to your client account (you must provide details in the Certificate) on the last working day prior to the completion date.
 Occasional delays in transmitting advance monies can occur as a result of a breakdown in the external CHAPS system.
 No responsibility can be accepted for losses arising from any such delays.

 10.3 See part 2 for any standard deductions which may be made from the mortgage advance.
 10.3 What are the standard deductions made from the mortgage advance?

-Funds Transfer Fee.
-Please check the mortgage offer to see whether any other deductions such as a Higher Lending Charge are to be made.
-Any such deductions will be shown on the mortgage offer which will also show the net amount to be sent to you.
+Funds Transfer Fee -if applicable.
+Please check the mortgage offer to see whether this fee is payable and the amount.
+If the Funds Transfer Fee applies, this fee and any other deductions to be made such as a Higher Lending Charge, will be deducted from the mortgage advance.
+In such cases, the mortgage offer will show the net amount to be sent to you.